squanchy1993/zs-ui-vue2/packages/m-directives/README.md

 ### LongPress
 - v-longPress

-The delay and interval default value is 400ms and 50ms, but you can change it by `Vue.directive('longPress', new LongPress(5000, 1000))`or onely temporary changed by
+The delay and interval default value is 400ms and 50ms, but you can change it by `Vue.directive('longPress', new LongPress({ delay:5000, interval: 1000 }))`or onely temporary changed by
-`v-longPress="{delay:5000 ,interval: 1000 }"`.
+`v-longPress="{delay:5000, interval: 1000}"`.

 - longPressStart